 The acid will be an emerald green color and should be clear (not murky or cloudy).
 If the acid is murky, it may contain particles and should be refiltered.

-Slowly, add the water/urea to the acid.
-The acid will foam with the addition of the water/urea.
-Do not add the water/urea so quickly that the acid foams out of its container.
-When the acid stops reacting to the addition of water/urea, stop adding the water/urea.
-You've just raised the pH of the acid from 0.1 To 1.0, killing the nitric acid but not the hydrochloric.
+Do not add the mix so quickly that the acid foams out of its container.
+When the acid stops reacting to the addition of water/urea mix, stop.
+This will raise the pH of the acid from 0.1 To 1.0, neutralizing the nitric acid but not the hydrochloric.

 There are many different selective precipitants that can be used when refining gold.
 All will do the job well.
 However, your local supply house has one or two that they may favor.
-At Shor, we prefer Storm precipitant.
-When using a selective precipitant, follow the instructions that accompany the product.
+We recently developed Quadratic Precipitant to overcome many of the problems that refiners commonly experience.
+For whichever selective precipitant you decide to use, follow the instructions that accompany the product.

 Take a quart of water and heat it to boiling in a Pyrex or Visionware container.
 Remove it from the heat and add to the water one ounce of storm precipitant for every ounce of metal you are refining.
 If you are refining many ounces of scrap gold, you may need to use more than one quart of water.
 Do not put your face near the opening of the container.
 The smell is very strong and pungent.